RamiAwar/ramiawar.github.io/index.md

 author: Rami Awar
 show_tile: false
 ---
-Currently a deep learning and software engineering intern at BMW Logistics Robotics Group in München, Germany.
-I'll be continuing my studies at the American University of Beirut in September.
+Junior software engineer with a specialization in machine learning.
 Feel free to contact me.